 Mollie McKinley is an interdisciplinary artist based in New York City and the Hudson Valley.
-Her work includes photography, sculpture, performance, video, and text.
+Her work includes encompasses photography, sculpture, performance, video, and writing.

 McKinley’s work has been featured on Clocktower Radio, as well as in Vice, Fjords Review, Nylon Magazine, Vernissage TV Magazine, Animal New York, Apogee Literary Journal (Columbia University), and The Humble Arts Foundation.
-She served on the artist panel for the NYFA interdisciplinary awards, and has been published in “Performance Research.”
+She served on the artist panel for the NYFA interdisciplinary awards, and her writing on radical education has been published in “Performance Research.”
 She studied photography and film/video at Bard College.

 Her works are held in private collections, as well as those of the Samuel Dorsky Museum, and the Museum of American Glass.